Study Abroad in Oaxaca, Mexico

 Fall Study Tours

 Group Study Tours deepen knowledge of Mexico’s past as well as nuance and complicate students’ knowledge of pressing issues facing Mexico today.
-Oaxaca Program participants visit World Heritage archeological sites and museums as well as engage in meetings and dialogues with community, nonprofit, union and government leaders, Mexican scholars, artists, and intellectuals to learn about topics that include: U.S. Mexico relations, the impact of neo-liberal trends in both the urban and rural sector; push/pull factors impacting migration and related Human Rights and Social Justice issues; the tension between diverse identities (ethnic, gender, racial, class) and national identity, among others.
-The program places special emphasis that underscores the agency, creativity, entrepreneurship and effectiveness of grassroots efforts to respond to these and other challenges.
+Oaxaca Program participants visit World Heritage archaeological sites and museums as well as engage in meetings and dialogues with community, non-profit, union, and government leaders, Mexican scholars, artists, and intellectuals to learn about topics that include: U.S. Mexico relations, the impact of neo-liberal trends in both the urban and rural sector; push/pull factors impacting migration and related Human Rights and Social Justice issues; the tension between diverse identities (ethnic, gender, racial, class) and national identity, among others.
+The program places special emphasis that underscores the agency, creativity, entrepreneurship, and effectiveness of grassroots efforts to respond to these and other challenges.

 You will live with a host family where you will be fully immersed in the Spanish language and Oaxacan culture.
 You will join your family for two meals a day.
 You are provided with a monthly stipend for the third meal, which gives you the freedom to eat locally.

 The PLU comprehensive fee for Fall semester covers this academic experience (instruction and academic credit, housing and meal stipend, study tours, study abroad insurance, visa fees, and a $750 flight credit).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 Some air travel, books, personal excursions, and other miscellaneous expenses are not included in program cost.